24 of the Best Gothic Horror Movies

 A carriage driver makes a drunk loser consider a life you lived poorly.

-His quest makes for a terrifying experience for the audience in a film whose plot occasionally seems entirely arbitrary.
+His quest makes for a terrifying experience for the audience in a film whose plot occasionally seems arbitrary.

 21. The Pit and The Pendulum (1961)